 - Spring: Sharpnose and Blacktips move into shallower waters.

 - Summer: Peak season for Sandbar Sharks, Hammerhead Sharks, and Blacktip Sharks.
+In 2025, we saw a ton of Hammerhead Sharks in very close to the beach in Ocean Isle Beach and Holden Beach.

 - Fall: Larger sharks move closer to shore as the water cools